Rendbagoez93/fastprint-test/README.md

 ### Database Choice

 SQLite was used for local development to simplify setup and speed up development.

 The application uses Django ORM and environment-based configuration, so switching to PostgreSQL or MySQL requires only a database configuration change.
+Connection settings are managed via environment variables using django-environ.

 ### Database Setup

-This project uses PostgreSQL as the database.
-Connection settings are managed via environment variables using django-environ.
-Run migrations after configuring the database:
+Create New Directory first to contain any logging info related to this app, using this command in cmd -> 'mkdir logs'

+Then run migrations after configuring .env:

 python manage.py migrate